DEADLINE ALERT: Levi & Korsinsky Reminds Shareholders of a Lead Plaintiff Deadline of July 11, 2022 in Oscar Lawsuit - OSCR

-New York, New York--(Newsfile Corp. - May 17, 2022) - Levi & Korsinsky, LLP notifies investors in Oscar Health, Inc. ("Oscar" or the "Company") OSCR of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in Oscar Health, Inc. OSCR ("Oscar" or the "Company") of a class action securities lawsuit.

 The lawsuit on behalf of Oscar investors has been commenced in the the United States District Court for the Southern District of New York.
 This lawsuit is on behalf of persons and entities that purchased or otherwise acquired Oscar Class A common stock pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's March 2021 initial public offering.
 Follow the link below to get more information and be contacted by a member of our team: